 Benefits to the health care organization in hiring CDCM® are:

-CDCM® has training of best practices to be utilized in dementia units.
+- CDCM® has the training on best practices to be utilized in dementia units.

-CDCM® is models to other health care professionals to follow.
+- CDCM® is a model for other health care professionals to follow.

-CDCM® has at minimum 1 year experience managing staff and bring management skills to the community (facility).
+- CDCM® has a minimum of 1-year experience managing staff and bring management skills to the community (facility).

-Reduced staff turnover due ongoing comprehensive Alzheimer's Disease and dementia care training provided by the CDCM®.
+- Reduced staff turnover due to ongoing comprehensive Alzheimer's Disease and dementia care training provided by the CDCM®.

-CDCM® provides audits and evaluations to ensure competency of staff.
+- CDCM® provides audits and evaluations to ensure the competency of staff.

 The benefits for the patient, whose staff are managed by the Certified Dementia Care Manager®

-Provided appropriate activities for the Alzheimer's Disease and dementia client.
+- Provided appropriate activities for Alzheimer's Disease and dementia clients.

-Provided with a unit which is safe and maintained by safe and professional rounds.
+- Provided with a unit that is safe and maintained by safe and professional rounds.